Motor racing-Sainz on top in practice for Ferrari's home race | Sports-Games

 Motor racing-Sainz on top in practice for Ferrari's home race

+Leclerc was third and McLaren's Lando Norris fourth.
+"Our race pace looked stronger than our qualifying pace, so if we put it all together there is quite good potential to have a solid weekend," said Leclerc.

 The Mercedes pair of George Russell and seven times world champion Lewis Hamilton were third and fourth fastest respectively in session one and then fifth and seventh.
-Hamilton, a five times winner at Monza, will also be starting from the back on Sunday due to a raft of engine-related penalties.
+Hamilton, a five times winner at Monza, will also start from the back -- less of a disadvantage than at other tracks because overtaking opportunities are good -- due to a raft of engine-related penalties.

+"We made some setup changes in between FP1 and FP2 and went a lot slower, or the other guys went a lot quicker -- we just didn't feel as fast in the later session," said Hamilton.
+Russell said Mercedes were lacking some electrical deployment.

+"We're similar to Red Bull but Ferrari seem to have the upper hand on deployment which might be tricky in a race scenario," he said.
+LONG RUNS

-Verstappen's Mexican team mate Sergio Perez will drop 10 places while AlphaTauri's Yuki Tsunoda is also due to go to the back of the grid for a combination of accumulated reprimands and penalties.
-Alfa Romeo's Valtteri Bottas has incurred a 15-place drop and Haas's Mick Schumacher also faces a penalty after he stopped on track with a power unit problem.
+Verstappen's Mexican team mate Sergio Perez will drop 10 places while AlphaTauri's Yuki Tsunoda also goes to the back of the grid for accumulated reprimands and engine penalties.
+Alfa Romeo's Valtteri Bottas has a 15-place drop and Haas's Mick Schumacher also faces a penalty after stopping on track with a power unit problem.

-The eventual shape of the back end of the grid will be decided by qualifying on Saturday.
-STAND-IN DE VRIES

 At the bottom end of the timesheets Dutch driver Nyck de Vries stood in for Sebastian Vettel at Aston Martin in the first session -- the third team he has represented in practice this season after Mercedes and Williams.
 Ferrari's Italian reserve Antonio Giovinazzi, dropped by Alfa Romeo at the end of last season, replaced Mick Schumacher at Haas for the same session and was 18th.

-World championship leaders Red Bull said they had pared back social media and silenced the music usually playing in the garage while mechanics are working.
+World championship leaders Red Bull pared back social media and silenced the music usually playing in the garage while mechanics are working.
 Teams also carried messages of respect on the cars for Britain's longest reigning monarch, who died aged 96 on Thursday.

 Hamilton, who received an honour from the Queen after his first championship in 2008 and was knighted last December by the now King Charles III, posted a message on Instagram.
 "She was a symbol of hope for so many and she served her country with dignity, dedication and kindness," he said.
 "She was truly like no other and I'm grateful to have lived during her time."